-The last two weeks prior to Tet are hectic with preparations.
+The last two weeks prior to Tet in Hoi An are hectic with preparations.
 The atmosphere gets festive, happy and optimistic and decorations start to adorn the town and the smells of food preparation fill the air.
-Parties are held everywhere to gather family and friends and it’s very likely that you’ll be invited to celebrate with your Vietnamese acquaintances and neighbours during this time.
+Parties are everywhere, gathering family and friends.
+It’s very likely that you’re invited to celebrate with your Vietnamese acquaintances and neighbours during this time.

 Tet is ultimately a family celebration and the days surrounding it are carefully divided in to who will be visited when.
-The first day is reserved for immediate family and parents, the second day for close family friends and relatives, the third day is dedicated to your old teachers and from the fourth day on it is all about having fun, drinking and enjoying each others company—not that that isn’t also the case on the first days.
+The first day reserved for immediate family and parents.
+The second day for close family friends and relatives.
+The third day dedicated to your old teachers.
+From the fourth day on it is all about having fun, drinking and enjoying each others company.
+Not that that isn’t also the case on the first days!

-An essential part of Tet is paying respect to the kitchen gods and ancestors.
-You will see little tables with offerings of food, incense, and gifts made out of paper, that are carefully prepared every day.
+An essential part of Tet in Hoi An is paying respect to the kitchen gods and ancestors.
+Little tables with offerings of food, incense, and gifts made out of paper, carefully prepared every day.

-You’ll see flowers literally everywhere – the whole country is covered in red, yellow and pink.
+Flowers are literally everywhere.
+The whole country covered in red, yellow and pink blooms.
 Tet even has a Christmas tree equivalent; the Kumquat tree.
 This tree doesn’t need any extra decoration though as it comes beautifully equipped with bright orange fruit.
-These trees grow extremely well in Hoi An and you may see trucks coming in to town from all over the country to buy their trees here and sell them elsewhere throughout the country.
+These Tet trees grow extremely well in Hoi An and you may see trucks coming in to town from all over the country to buy their trees here and sell them elsewhere throughout the country.

 No celebration in Vietnam exists without an extensive food menu.
-Apart from all the regular Vietnamese delicacies, there is also special Tet food: Bánh chưng, known as Tet cake is a traditional Vietnamese rice cake made from sticky rice with mung bean and pork which is cooked wrapped up in a leaf.
-There are also plenty of roasted watermelon seeds that are dyed red (the colour of luck) for you to nibble on during the celebrations.
-There might not be much of a nut inside them, but it’s fun to join your Vietnamese friends cracking them while sitting together sharing a drink.
+Apart from all the regular Vietnamese delicacies, there is also special Tet food in Hoi An: Bánh chưng, known as Tet cake is a traditional Vietnamese rice cake made from sticky rice with mung bean and pork which is cooked wrapped up in a leaf.
+Plenty of roasted watermelon seeds dyed red (the colour of luck) for nibbling on during the celebrations.
+There might not be much of a nut inside them.
+But it’s fun to join your Vietnamese friends cracking them while sitting together sharing a drink.

 Travel in Vietnam During Tet – What to Expect as a Tourist

 Contrary to popular belief, foreign visitors can and do join in Tet festivities.
 You should plan well in advance though, prepare and buy whatever you might need in advance of the public holidays, and be aware that the whole country is somewhat in disarray.
 Prices do go up dramatically for regular goods and service levels drop during Tet.
-The temples are very busy, banks may be closed and all public transport will be packed and often booked out.
+The temples are very busy, banks closed and all public transport packed or booked out.
 If you’re lucky enough to find a ticket then expect to pay a premium – Tet is not a time for bargaining.

-Hidden Hint: Nguyen Truong To Street is lined with pop up stalls selling all sorts of Vietnamese food during Tet, a perfect compensation for all the restaurants that are closed.
+Hidden Hint: Nguyen Truong To Street is lined with pop up stalls selling all sorts of Vietnamese food during Tet in Hoi An, a perfect compensation for all the restaurants that are closed.

-That said, Hoi An is a tourism hub so you will find tourist hotels and restaurants and even some shops and vendors operating but at a reduced level.
+That said, Hoi An is a tourism hub so you will find tourist hotels and restaurants and even some shops and vendors operating but at a reduced level during Tet.
 For example one of the biggest tailors in town Bebe which has three shops in the Old Town, will keep its main store open.
-The staff who choose to work during the Tet holiday will be at this one shop, and of course be offered extra pay.
-Those shops targeting Vietnamese customers will however be closed.
-The Old Town is open, but many of the museums, art galleries and cultural sites are closed on the main days of the Tet celebration, there is simply no-one around to attend to visitors.
+Staff choosing to work during the Tet holiday are at this one shop in Hoi An, and of course offered extra pay.
+Shops targeting Vietnamese customers however, close.
+Hoi An’s Old Town is open, but many of the museums, art galleries and cultural sites close on the main days of the Tet celebration.
+There is simply no-one around to attend to visitors.

 How to Enjoy Tet in Hoi An – What to Expect and What to Do

-The good news is that the Old Town of Hoi An remains open.
-It is likely to be a bit busier than usual, as many Vietnamese become tourists in their own country during this holiday – Hoi An being one of their favourite destinations.
+The good news is that the Old Town of Hoi An remains open during Tet.
+It’s a bit busier than usual, as many Vietnamese become tourists in their own country during this holiday.
+Hoi An being one of their favourite Tet holiday destinations.

-Hidden Hint: Get yourself in to the Old Town on Tet morning, you’ll be able to experience the town like it was 50 years ago, quiet and peaceful—the complete opposite to the day before.
+Hidden Hint: Get yourself in to the Old Town of Hoi An on Tet morning.
+You’ll be able to experience the town like it was 50 years ago, quiet and peaceful—the complete opposite to the day before.

-Expect the last days leading up to Tet to be totally, crazy busy – especially around the markets.
-Everyone is doing their shopping for the big celebration—it is serious business time in the days leading up to Tet, so you may find some of the usual Vietnamese politeness might be gone.
+Expect the last days leading up to Tet in Hoi An to be totally, crazy busy – especially around the markets.
+Everyone is doing their shopping for the big celebration.
+It is serious business time in the days leading up to Tet, so you may find some of the usual Vietnamese politeness might be gone.

-We think that the best way to enjoy this time is to immerse yourself, wander around town, take in the atmosphere and get swept up in the enthusiasm and excitement.
+The best way to enjoy Tet time in Hoi An is to immerse yourself.
+Wander around town and take in the atmosphere.
+Join in the enthusiasm and excitement.
 We have found the best places to do so are:

-- Tran Hung Dao street – this will become one of the most beautiful areas as it becomes overflowing with flowers.
+- Tran Hung Dao street – this will become one of the most beautiful areas in Hoi An during Tet as it becomes overflowing with flowers.